stormbaby/kickstarter-analysis/README.md

 ## Results

 *What are two conclusions you can draw about the Theater Outcomes by Launch Date?
+   - The success of a theater's outcome overall didn't depend on the month of the launch.
+   - Very few of the theater's outcomes failed.

 *What can you conclude about the Outcomes based on Goals?
+   - If the goal was less than 20,000 there was reasonable propability of success.

 *What are some limitations of this dataset?
+   - The Launch date used didn't include the year.
+   - The data didn't show what the words successful and failed meant.
+That data could have been broken up more to see gradients.

 *What are some other possible tables and/or graphs that we could create?
+   -